leomino/gd-solution-ios/README.md

 Instead, I heavily used Combine and Publishers to handle the app state.
 To manage data across all views without injecting a top-level object, I used callback functions.
 For example, when placing a bet in the `PredictionView`, the callback function onUpsert is called to carry the upserted data back to the `TournamentDashboardView`.
 This approach allows the new data to be used to update the state without needing to re-call the server unnecessarily.
 My approach minimizes network traffic and at the same time reduces View-re-rendering.

-## Pinning users feature
-Unfortunately, I didn't have enough time to implement the pinning functionality for other users.
-Implementing this feature isn't difficult; I would create another table called
-"communities_pinned_users" or something similar, which would store the following structure: (currentUsername, pinnedUser, communityId).
-Left swiping on a list can be handled using
-SwiftUI's "swipeActions" modifier, which provides the client-side functionality.
-When pinning a user, it should send a request to the server to upsert a new entry in the aforementioned table.
-The server would also need to provide a DELETE endpoint to remove pinned users.
-To include pinned users in the leaderboard generations, I would use the `ZREVRANK WITHSCORES` command to retrieve the rank and scores for the pinned entries.
-This could be done in O(log(n)) time.

 ## Possible Optimizations
 - Messaging Queue Service: Implementing a messaging queue service like RabbitMQ or ActiveMQ could significantly improve performance.
 By offloading prediction upsertings and pinning